awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Performance.md

 | --- | --- |
 |  Amazon Aurora MySQL  |  See [Maximum Connections to an Aurora MySQL DB Instance](AuroraMySQL.Managing.Performance.md#AuroraMySQL.Managing.MaxConnections)  |
 |  Amazon Aurora PostgreSQL  |  See [Maximum Connections to an Aurora PostgreSQL DB Instance](AuroraPostgreSQL.Managing.md#AuroraPostgreSQL.Managing.MaxConnections)  |

+## Managing query execution plans<a name="Aurora.Managing.Optimizing"></a>

+Query plan management for Aurora PostgreSQL gives you control over which plans the optimizer will execute\.
+For more information, see [Managing Query Execution Plans for Aurora PostgreSQL](AuroraPostgreSQL.Optimize.md)\.